ReDI-School/berlin-html-and-css/lesson19/index.md

 ## Agenda

 1. Learn about icons and how to import and manipulate them 😎
 2. Learn about importing new fonts
-3. Learn about best practices of importing libraries 😉
+3. Learn about bootstrap
-4. Practice!
+4. Learn about best practices of importing libraries 😉
-5. Time to work on projects!
+5. Practice!

 ## 1. How do CSS libraries work?